CodeMajorGeek/TheOS-Reborn/README.md

 ![Build](https://img.shields.io/badge/build-passing-brightgreen)
 ![Status](https://img.shields.io/badge/status-experimental-orange)

-TheOS-Reborn is a freestanding x86_64 operating system project with a Limine boot path, custom PMM/VMM, SMP, ACPI/APIC, AHCI/ext4, ring3 userland, a minimal libc, and a MicroPython port.
+TheOS-Reborn is a freestanding x86_64 operating system project with a Limine boot path, custom PMM/VMM, SMP, ACPI/APIC, AHCI/ext4, ring3 userland, a minimal libc, and a MicroPython port (validated on both QEMU and VirtualBox with AHCI SATA/ATAPI storage).

 > This README reflects repository behavior as of **March 10, 2026**.